Top 5 Free Rehab Centers In Connecticut

 (203) 602-4441

-They have a campus in Middletown, Connecticut, and one in Hartford, Connecticut – both with inpatient detox facilities and long-term rehabilitation units.
+The facility has a campus in Middletown, CT, and one in Hartford, CT – both offering inpatient treatment services.

 Location and contact information: